Prime Rib Rub Recipe

 Mustard

-Simple yellow mustard is one of the most common binders in the world of barbecue.
+- Mustard: Simple yellow mustard is one of the most common binders in the barbecue world.
 I use it on just about everything from ribs to pork butts to my brisket-style chuck roasts.
-I don’t even like mustard, but it works well, it’s cheap, and you don’t taste it.
+Mustard works well, it’s cheap, and you don’t taste it.

-This is also quite common as a binder on cuts ranging from steaks all the way up to packer briskets.
+- Oil (Vegetable Or Olive): This is also quite common as a binder on cuts ranging from steaks all the way up to packer briskets.
 These are both kitchen staples so you’ll almost always have them at hand.
-If you’re doing something that requires high heat, you aren’t going to want to use olive oil.
-It has a relatively low smoke point so you might burn it over high direct heat.
-This is Michael’s preference as using cooking oil also aids in creating a nice brown crust (pictured above) on the outside of the prime rib if you hit it with high heat at the final stage of cooking.
+Michael’s preference for a prime rib binder is cooking oil.
+He says it aids in creating a nice brown crust (pictured below) on the outside of the prime rib if you hit it with high heat at the final stage of cooking.

-Now this is not a typical binder in the barbecue or grilling world, but it’s not uncommon for prime rib.
-You can simply spread softened butter across the surface of the prime rib or make a compound butter using the rub ingredients.
-The butter will melt quickly which can result in a loss of rub, but if it’s done properly, it can help build a nice crust.
+- Butter: Now this is not a typical binder in the barbecue or grilling world, but it’s not uncommon for prime rib.
+You can spread softened butter across the surface of the prime rib or make a compound butter using the rub ingredients.
+The butter will melt quickly which can result in a loss of rub, but if it’s done correctly, it can help build a nice crust.

 Should I Dry Brine My Prime Rib Before Putting On The Rub?